WangChengYeh/mcp_word/README.md

 ```

 Notes:
+- The proxy emits Socket.IO events named by the MCP tool.
+For `editTask`, the event is `editTask` and the payload is the tool arguments object.
-- The script extracts expected content from the first `editTask` line; if none provided, the first `ai-cmd` counts as success.
+- The script extracts expected content from the first `editTask` line.
 - Accepts self-signed certs for test convenience.

 ## Project Structure